dkua/C09-A3/README.md

 ## Tumblr Mobile Client

 Project #3 for CSCC09.
-A simple mobile client capable of displaying the 20 most recent posts (compatible formats: text, images) of any Tumblr blog via a search request by the user.
+A simple mobile client capable of displaying the 20 most recent posts of any Tumblr blog via a search request by the user by their username on index.html.

 ## Group members